Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Felt trained for the FBI in Washington and Virginia.
 He then had three postings in Texas.
 After a spell back at FBI headquarters, he then had further FBI postings in Seattle, New Orleans and Los Angeles.

 In 1956, Felt was moved yet again, this time to Salt Lake City, Utah.
 However, this particular move came with a significant promotion to the role of “Special Agent in Charge.”
-Felt’s “patch” included Nevada, which led him to be involved in some of America’s first organised crime organisations.
+Felt’s “patch” included Nevada, which led him to be involved in some of America’s first organized crime organizations.
 These particularly related to gangster activities in casinos in Las Vegas, and Felt’s investigations indirectly compelled J. Edgar Hoover to acknowledge that organized crime actually was a significant problem in the US.

 After returning to Washington DC in 1962, Felt began to rapidly move up the FBI ranks.
 By 1964 he was Assistant Director of the Bureau, and by 1971 he became Deputy Associate Director.

-Felt’s “boss” at this time was Associate Director Clyde Tolson, described by Wikipedia as Hoover’s “right hand man.”
+Felt’s “boss” at this time was Associate Director Clyde Tolson, described by Wikipedia as Hoover’s “right-hand man.”
 As Tolson was experiencing poor health, Felt was given considerable responsibility, and a book written by Ronald Kessler about that time suggests that Felt inspired confidence in Hoover because he was “tactful with him and tough on agents.”

 Hoover died in 1972, and Felt was a pallbearer at his funeral.
 Clyde Tolson resigned from the FBI the next day, resulting in Felt becoming “second in command,” under L. Patrick Gray III, Tolson’s replacement.
 For the next few years, both Gray and Felt would be controversial figures within the government, with both questioned over how Hoover’s private files were handled after his death.
 Gray, Felt’s new boss, was also frequently absent from work due to travel and illness, leading to Felt frequently being left “in charge” of the bureau.